Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Introduction

-See \S\ref{sec:schubert} for notation, and \S\ref{sec:tev_coeffs} for additional combinatorial properties of the formula.
 We emphasize that Theorem \ref{thm:tevPr} gives an actual count of curves, rather than a virtual intersection number.
 These counts are the \emph{geometric Tevelev degrees} $\Tev^{\bP^r}_{g,n,d}$ of $\bP^r$, and complete a picture studied by many authors \cite{castelnuovo,bdw,st,cps,bp,fl,cl} dating back to the 19th century and passing through the development of Gromov-Witten theory, see \S\ref{sec:tev_history}.
 Projective spaces are the first family of examples in which the geometric Tevelev degrees are fully understood.

 We also consider the natural generalization in which the conditions $f(p_i)=x_i$ are replaced by conditions $f(p_i)\in X_i$, where the $X_i\subset\bP^r$ are general linear spaces of any dimension.
 Our most explicit result in this direction is the following.